Many buildings have poor cellular coverage or dead zones indoors, which is an issue for occupants considering that 80% of calls are made indoors.

 Size the Solution to the Need

-In an open setting, with high ceilings and low (or non-existent) interior walls, a single high-power, centrally positioned Cel-Fi QUATRA CU can provide coverage to a very large area.
-This is the simplest and fastest way to install a coverage node, as the units can be quickly mounted, and Cat 5e cable plugged-in to provide power and signal.
+In an open setting, with high ceilings and low (or non-existent) interior walls, a single high-power, centrally positioned CEL-FI QUATRA CU can provide coverage to a very large area.
+This is the simplest and fastest way to install a coverage node, as the units can be quickly mounted, and category cable plugged-in to provide power and signal.